 How much it costs

 How to Prepare

-Add 1 sachet of starter to the pasteurized whole milk at 28-30°C (82°F-86°F but not exceed 113F) add 1 sachet of the starter solution stir and incubate at this temperature for 6-8 hours to produce thick and creamy one of the yogurt products.
-The actual time is vary, so please be ready to wait even longer.
-The most important is to keep a jar with milk incubated from the beginning to the end of the process.
-During the winter time the hydronic radiators can be a sufficient source of heat or the jar can be incubated in the regular stove's oven with its light turning on.
-Having a special incubation equipment is beneficial.
-When the product is ready to consume it should be kept refrigerated at all times.
-The unopened Yogurt starter sachets may be stored in the refrigerator from 32 F to 43F up to the expiration date.
-However, there is no information how to use just a part of the sachet to the point to get less than one gallon of yogurt as well as how long an opened sachet can be stored.
-If you want, please, experiment at your own risk.
+Add 1 sachet of starter to the pasteurized whole milk preheated to 95°F-105°F (do not exceed 113F) which is equal to 35-49°C. Stir milk carefully and incubate it with the same temperature for 6-8 hours to produce thick and creamy yogurt.
+Since the actual time may be vary, please be ready to wait even longer.
+The most important is to keep a jar with milk incubated all the time from the very beginning to the end of the process.
+During the winter time the hydronic radiators can serve as a sufficient source of heat.
+Also, a regular yogurt maker can be used.
+After product is ready for consumption keep it refrigerated all the time.
+Any unopened yogurt starter's sachets may be stored in the refrigerator from 32 F to 43F up to the expiration date.
+However, the information of how to use a part of sachet to prepare yogurt is not available.
+The expiration date stated on the sachet is true for sealed sachets only.
+Consumers may experiment at their own risk with no additional charge.